"Culture and morale changed overnight! In under 2 months, we’ve had over 2,000 kudos sent and 80%+ engagement across all employees."

 Ever wonder why you get along swimmingly with some colleagues and clash with others?
 It all comes down to your working style.
 Identifying everyone’s pattern can help you work better with others.

 Before we dive in, check out Matter's communication guide! 🥳 Here's a master guide of great communicators, the do’s and don'ts, and professionals (like you!) who can benefit from understanding and leveraging their work style to collaborate with your team.

 Your work style is how you do your best work in the most efficient way.
 This includes your ability and preferences with regards to working with others, attitude, and work ethic.

-According to a Princeton University Press study on psychological types, we see that personality traits influence individual working styles, team dynamics, and even preferences for remote work.
+According to a Princeton University Press study on psychological types, we see that personality traits influence individual working styles, team connections, team dynamics, and even preferences for remote work.
 When you understand your own unique work style, it can led you to work productively and collaborate with team members effectively.